 Tresorit is a Swiss Spideroak competitor, which capitalises on stronger Swiss privacy laws, (YMMV) as well as trendy encryption technology.
 Closed-source though, so there is still a degree of blind faith.

 Listing encrypted backups only, because I am not crazy.

-Also, I’m only listing open-source options or ones not in a jurisdiction with especially poor privacy, such as China, Russia or the USA.
+Also, I’m only listing open-source options or ones not in a jurisdiction with especially poor privacy, such as China, Russia, the UK or the USA.

 Windows, OSX, Linux:

 Duplicati works with standard protocols like FTP, SSH, WebDAV as well as popular services like Microsoft OneDrive, Amazon Cloud Drive / S3, Google Drive, box.com, Mega, hubiC and many others.

 - Backup files and folders with strong AES-256 encryption.
 Save space with incremental backups and data deduplication.